marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 > In the notebook just remember to set the paths to gromacs and the plumed kernel properly and
 > you will also need to set the path variable in the python environment

-- Force fields:
-  - ff14SB from amber14-all.xml
-  - TIP3P from amber14-all.xml
-  - GAFF 2.1 for probes
 - GPU with CUDA support (optional but recommended for accelerated MD)
 - Python dependencies (Windows/WSL2):
   `rdkit, openmm, openmmforcefields, mdtraj, numpy, openbabel, pdbfixer, fpocket, mdanalysis, parmed, pymol-open-source